danya02/social-media-encapsulator/README.md

 It has to be noted, however, that they support pictures, videos, audios and texts and often have an easy-to-use API.

 Hmm...

+2 November 2017: The original idea has proven to be a bust.
+It would appear as if major social media encode their pictures in JPG, which is a lossy format, and discard the lossless originals.
+Since this program depends on losslessness of the pictures, that wouldn't work.